Teakowa/setup-serverless/README.md

 This action provides the following functionality for GitHub Actions users:

+- Easily install Serverless without Node.js or npm.
-- Optionally downloading and caching distribution of the requested standalone binary Serverless version(no node/npm required), and adding it to the PATH
+- The action can also cache the distribution of the required standalone Serverless binary and add it to the system PATH.

-After you've used the action, subsequent steps in the same job can run arbitrary Serverless commands using [the GitHub Actions run syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun).
-This allows most Serverless commands to work exactly like they do on your local command line.
+Once you've utilized the action, other steps in the same job can run various Serverless commands using [GitHub Actions run syntax]((https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun)).
+This enables most Serverless commands to function similarly to how they do on your local command line.

 ## Usage